Helium6CRES/rocks_analysis_pipeline/README.md

 		* `./rocks_analysis_pipeline/qsub_katydid.py -rids 561 560 559 558 557 555 554 553 552 551 549 548 546 545 544 543 542 540 539 538 537 536 534 533 532 531 530 528 527 526 525 524 522 521 520 519 518 516 515 514 513 512 510 509 508 507 506 504 503 502 501 500 496 495 494 493 492 -nid -1 -b "2-12_dbscan_high_energy_snr8.yaml" -fn 2`
 	* Helium: (submitted 12/22/22 1338)
 		* `./rocks_analysis_pipeline/qsub_katydid.py -rids 440 439 438 437 436 434 433 432 431 430 428 427 426 425 424 422 421 420 419 418 416 415 414 413 412 411 409 408 407 406 405 403 402 401 400 399 397 396 395 394 393 391 390 389 388 387 384 383 382 380 377 376 375 374 373 -nid -1 -b "2-12_dbscan_high_energy_snr8.yaml" -fn 2`
+* 2/22/23:
+	* Now the post processing is all run within the singularity container as well.
+There was an issue with uproot vs uproot4.
+When I swiched to uproot everything started working fine.
+The requirements.txt has been updated accordingly but be sure to enter the image then pip install as is described above.